wolfgang-meyenberg/Powershell-Scripts/readme.txt

 Get-VirtualMachineInfo
 =======================
 Purpose:
-Lists the VMs, their SKU and their disks
+Lists the VMs, their SKU, OS, OS version, and their disks

 Usage:
 Get VirtualMachineInfos -subscriptionFilter <filter>[,<filter>]